-are the historically dominant sectors of Maine's natural resource economy, but in more recent years, tourism has been a growing component.
-Together, these industries contribute 1 out of every 10 dollars in Maine's economy.
-CEI provides financing, business counseling, and other assistance to natural resource-based businesses with the goal of creating wealth in rural communities and preserving a rural way of life.
+Fishing, farming, and forestry are the historically dominant sectors of Maine’s natural resource economy, but in more recent years, tourism has been a growing component.
+Together, these industries contribute 1 out of every 10 dollars in Maine’s economy.
+CEI provides financing, business advising, and other assistance to natural resource-based businesses with the goal of creating wealth in rural communities and preserving a rural way of life.

-Our targeted industry focus is based on a sector approach.
-This helps us understand an industry and develop some level of expertise in the factors influencing it, such as regulations, taxation, supply and demand, and consumer preferences.
+Our targeted industry focus helps us understand an industry and develop some level of expertise in the factors influencing it, such as regulations, taxation, supply and demand, and consumer preferences.
 It also allows us to target financing and business assistance to these sectors based on our growing expertise.
-We look at many different factors before choosing to enter a sector, and with natural resource sectors, the list is even longer.
-Criteria include economic opportunity; alignment with CEI's strengths; potential for new products and markets; the existing capacity, limits, and reproduction rates; and potential partners.